-64 Not only in the case of site recovery but also when moving to an alternative site, enterprises should aim to maintain or improve relationships with the local community based on management judgment in view of returning to the original site in the future.
+69 Not only in the case of site recovery but also when moving to an alternative site, enterprises should aim to maintain or improve relationships with the local community based on management judgment in view of returning to the original site in the future.

-65 The contents of the agreement may include the provision of water and food, the provision of shelter, cooperation in recovery work, repair of equipment, transportation of goods, the despatch of engineers and the like.
-66 Enterprises may offer meeting places or orbitizing for the like.
+70 The contents of the agreement may include the provision of water and food, the provision of shelter, cooperation in recovery work, repair of equipment, transportation of goods, the despatch of engineers and the like.

-66 Enterprises may offer meeting places or exhibitions for residents' associations or NPOs, despatch lecturers, or co-organize seminars.
+71 Enterprises may offer meeting places or exhibitions for residents' associations or NPOs, dispatch lecturers, or co-organize seminars.